House & Garden: The Fete

 To publicise this (and to facilitate curtain calls) both Giles and Teddy made speeches from the stage.

-In the smaller SJT Theatre (where the travel time between the two auditoria was approximately 40 seconds) these were made at the end of the calls, by Teddy from the set of
+In the smaller SJT Theatre (where the travel time between the two auditoria was approximately 40 seconds) these were made at the end of the calls, by Teddy from the set of House and Giles from the set of Garden.

 In the larger RNT (where the travel time between the two auditoria was around 1 minute 30 seconds) these speeches were made in the middle of the curtain call in order to allow the other actors to catch up.
-In this instance, by Teddy from the set of
+In this instance, by Teddy from the set of Garden and Giles from the set of House.

 Below are the two speeches as used at the RNT penned by the author, although it is anticipated that the details are likely to vary.
 Please note though that the 1 minute 30 seconds travel time (at a brisk walk) is the maximum distance for which the play(s) were designed.